claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Thinker
   - bio: "CNN anchor Chris Cuomo covers international events and breaking news for CNN.
 He anchors CNN’s morning show “New Day” with co-anchor Alisyn Camerota.
 NEW DAY airs every weekday, from 6am to 9am EST— on CNN.\r\n\n\rBefore joining CNN, Cuomo was the co-anchor of “20/20,” the Emmy Award-winning ABC Newsmagazine, and Chief Law and Justice Correspondent for ABC News.
 He formerly co-anchored “Good Morning America,” where he covered international breaking news as the primary reporter.\r\n\n\rChris is the recipient of multiple journalism awards.
 His profile on 12-year-old poet Mattie Stepanek on “Good Morning America” was awarded a News Emmy.
 He has received Polk and Peabody awards for his team coverage throughout the years, and the Edward R. Murrow award for his work covering breaking news.\r\n\n\rCuomo is a graduate of Fordham University School of Law, and received his undergraduate degree from Yale University."
     coachName: Chris Cuomo
+    jobTitle: Anchor on Cuomo Prime Time at CNN
+    links:
+      linkedin: chris-cuomo-158a1b164
     photo: /uploads/chris-cuomo.jpg
     tags:
       - Corporate Executive